olesu/home/README.md

 ## Renaming the Pipeline

 When renaming a pipeline, run `cdk deploy` to create a new one and (optionally) delete the old pipeline.
+See @aws-cdk/aws-s3-deployment for deploying content to the bucket.